garden-io/garden/docs/reference/commands.md

 **Starts the Garden dashboard for the current project and environment.**

+Deprecation Warning: The Garden Dashboard will be deprecated in the next major Garden release (0.13).
+As an alternative you can try out Garden Cloud at https://cloud.app.garden.

 Starts the Garden dashboard for the current project, and your selected environment+namespace.
 The dashboard can be used to monitor your Garden project, look at logs, provider-specific dashboard pages and more.

 The dashboard will receive and display updates from other Garden processes that you run with the same Garden project, environment and namespace.